 However, a tasting* of different Spanish pet-nats revealed more diversity than expected.
 Most wines were provided by Cuvée 3000, a specialist merchant which probably manages the most extensive natural wine portfolio in Spain.
 We are also grateful to other producers who kindly sent samples for the tasting.

-Consumers may appreciate their fresh, easy-drinking nature that makes the suitable for many everyday drinking moments.
+Consumers may appreciate their fresh, easy-drinking nature that makes the suitable for many casual moments.
 After all, these are straightforward, fruit-driven wines with low to moderate alcohol and the sparkle, festive-mood provided by the bubbles.
 It doesn’t take much to cool down a bottle, open it and enjoy.

 Winemakers face the challenge to strictly work with the grapes as they come from the vineyard.
 “This is one of the most pure, less intrusive ways of making wine as it requires little intervention,” says Salvador Batlle from Còsmic Vinyaters in Empordà, who produces three ancestrales in his range.